mbellitti/wikiart-classifier/README.md

 - Author
 but some of these are harder than the others.

-We trained most on the "style" label, for two reasons:
+We trained most on the "style" label (59 classes), for two reasons:
 - We think it's more interesting than the genre
-- There are many "mythological paintings" and than works by any given artist.
+- There are many "mythological paintings" than works by any given artist.

 It turns out that the most prolific artist (Van Gogh, with 1927 artworks) has *way* more artworks than usual: the median is just 24 artworks.
 This means that